TITLE 16 OCCUPATIONAL

 regarding filing of complaints.

-(1) Inquiries made to the board or to a board
+(1) Inquiries made to the board or to a

-member regarding a potential complaint will be referred to the board
+board member regarding a potential complaint will be referred to the board

 administrator or compliance liaison for a response.

-(2) Upon receipt of an inquiry, the board
+receipt of an inquiry, the board administrator or compliance liaison shall

-a complaint form with instructions on how to file the complaint.
-Complaints shall be submitted in writing on
+to file the complaint.
+Complaints shall

-the prescribed form, signed and notarized, and state the facts upon which the
+be submitted in writing on the prescribed form, signed, and state the facts

-complaint is based.
-Anonymous complaints
+upon which the complaint is based.

-will not be investigated, unless the board determines an exception is valid due
+Anonymous complaints will not be investigated, unless the board

-to unusual circumstances.
+determines an exception is valid due to unusual circumstances.

-(3) Once a complaint, is made, it will come
+(3) Once a complaint, is made, it will

-under the provisions of this section and cannot be withdrawn.
+come under the provisions of this section and cannot be withdrawn.

 B. Procedures